open-mmlab/mmaction2/README.md

 Datasets marked with * are not fully supported yet, but related dataset preparation steps are provided.
 A summary can be found on the [**Supported Datasets**](https://mmaction2.readthedocs.io/en/latest/supported_datasets.html) page.

-## Benchmark

-To demonstrate the efficacy and efficiency of our framework, we compare MMAction2 with some other popular frameworks and official releases in terms of speed.
-Details can be found in [benchmark](docs/benchmark.md).

 ## Data Preparation

 Please refer to [data_preparation.md](docs/en/user_guides/2_data_prepare.md) for a general knowledge of data preparation.